njones61/ce547/docs/resources/syllabus.md

 7. Be able to apply GIS data to develop regional groundwater simulations with MODFLOW.
 8. Be able to calibrate groundwater models using both manual approaches and automated tools such as the PEST code.
 9. Be able to analyze flow directions using particle tracking.
-10. Be able to peform stochastic simulations and analyze uncertainty.
+10. Be able to perform stochastic simulations and analyze uncertainty.
 11. Be able to perform transient simulations.
 12. Be able to analyze long-term groundwater sustainability.